jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 ---
 # WDL Tutorial

+This tutorial is a way to get started with WDL if you are coming from snakemake or if you are use to a shared file system set up (ie. you can access and write out directories and files in a local file system).
+This is only possible in an uncontainerized case of using WDL.
+So we will start off with an uncontainerized version of the script and will move into a containerized version after.
+Ultimately, the design philosophy of the WDL language is to make it portable with cloud computing and containers.
+Due to a desire to make our scripts portable we will need to always assume that all our scripts outputs are ephemeral and lost forever unless it was an explicit `File` output.

 In Feb 2020 StaPH-B had their monthly meeting focused on WDL/Cromwell and a recording of it can be found [here](http://www.staphb.org/resources/staphb-videos/).

 ## TL;DR